TOWNSEND, TENNESSEE is a mountain town roughly halfway between Maryville and Gatlinburg, with Highway 321/Lamar Alexander Parkway running through it.

 His owls and raccoons are my favourite.

-Speaking of the Smoky Mountain Bigfoot Festival, this is Townsend’s most popular festival each year.
+Speaking of the Smoky Mountain Bigfoot Festival, this is Townsend’s most popular annual festival.

 It is kind of an anything-goes festival with film premier parties, live hard-rock cover bands featuring a saxophonist and/or guitarist dressed as Sasquatch, a marriage of ‘squatch and his old lady Bigfoot, and a myriad of other strange cryptid soap opera affairs.